cybertraining-dsc/reu2022/project/graphics/pandas.md

 `plot.line()`.
-We use the same data and modifications as the [Matplotlib line chart example](https://github.com/cybertraining-dsc/reu2022/blob/main/project/graphics/examples/matplotlib-linechart.py) that can be found on Github.
+We use the same data and modifications as the [Matplotlib line chart example](https://github.com/cybertraining-dsc/reu2022/blob/main/project/graphics/examples/matplotlib-linechart.py) that can be found on GitHub.
 Note that since this data relies on random number generation the graphs will look slightly different each time.